nomad-xyz/docs/docs/dev/agents/index.md

 # Agent Resources

-- [Agent Development](./agent-development.md) - How to Contribute to the Agent Codebase
+- [Running Agents](./running-agents.md) - How to Configure/Run Agents
-- [Agent Operations](./agent-operations.md) - How to Run Agents in Production
+- [Agent Operations](./agent-operations.md) - How to Operate Agents in Production
 - [Agent Debugging](./debug-agents.md) - Runbook for Debugging Agent Regressions
 - [The Keymaster](./the-keymaster.md) - Tooling for Agent Wallets